Monette5/100-days-of-code/log.md

 **Thoughts**:'Finished' advanced calculator on #codeacademy with some help from previous creators.

+### Day 33 18 May 2018
+**Progress**: Researching automated tools

+**Thoughts**: not coding much today - researching automated tools and looking into benefits of #codepen Back to coding properly tomorrow

 <div class="container-fluid">

   <a href="#"><img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. "></a>